xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

    * the distribution of final or absorbing states,
    * whether and how often codes with tension equal to or lower than `Tension_Code(m_obs)` are reached.

-*Metrics:*
+Metrics:

 * `reach_rate`: fraction of trajectories that reach a code `m` with `Tension_Code(m) <= Tension_Code(m_obs)`.
 * `path_length`: typical number of moves required to reach such codes when they are reached.
-* `sensitivity_index`: how much `reach_rate` and `path_length` change when local move rules or initial ensembles are moderately varied.
+* `sensitivity_index`: how much `reach_rate` and `path_length` change when local move rules or initial ensembles are moderately varied within the encoding class.

-*Falsification conditions:*
+Falsification conditions:

 * If, across a broad range of reasonable local move rules and initial ensembles that respect viability and basic chemistry:

   * `reach_rate` remains near zero,
-  * or can only be made large by highly tuned or biologically implausible parameters, then the current accessibility component `DeltaS_access` and associated move rules are judged misaligned with the origin-of-life context and rejected.
+  * or can only be made large by highly tuned or biologically implausible parameters,

+  then the current accessibility component `DeltaS_access` and associated move rules are judged misaligned with the origin-of-life context and rejected at this level.

 * If small, arbitrary changes in local move rules produce wild swings in `reach_rate` and `path_length` without clear mechanistic interpretation, the current encoding is considered unstable and inadequate for Q072 at this level.

-Again, these falsifications apply to the TU encoding of accessibility tension, not to the possibility of code-origin paths in reality.

-*Semantics implementation note:*
+Semantics implementation note:

-Discrete code changes and continuous error or cost parameters are treated consistently with the hybrid field_type declared in Block 0.
-No additional semantics category is introduced.
+* Discrete code changes and continuous error or cost parameters are treated consistently with the hybrid `Field_type: combinatorial_field` and `Semantics: hybrid` declared in the header and clarified in Section 0.

-*Boundary note:*
+* No additional semantics category is introduced.

+Boundary note:

-Falsifying TU encoding != solving canonical statement.
-This experiment can show that a particular choice of local moves and accessibility tension is not a good model for Q072, but it does not reconstruct the actual history of the genetic code.
+* Falsifying a particular choice of accessibility tension and local move rules in this experiment does not settle the real history of the genetic code.
+* It only shows that a specific encoding inside the Q072 encoding class is not adequate.
+Other encodings may still be viable, and the canonical biological problem remains open.

 ---